 I had not intended to include this in the list of prohibitions; after all, the Rambam [whom he follows by and large] had not included it.
-Then I reflected upon the matter in the morning and decided that indeed this was a very basic principle in fear of God and added it to the list."
+Then I reflected upon the matter in the morning and decided that indeed this was a very basic foundation in the fear of God and added it to the list.
 (Semag, end of the introduction to the prohibitions)

-Within the text of the book (lo ta'aseh 64), he explains the normative content of this mitzva:
+Within the text of the book, he explains the normative content of this mitzva:

 FORGETFULNESS AND PRIDE

 This is, then, a third kind of shikhecha, one which is intertwined with pride in a dual sense.
-It is first the result of pride.
-A person is flushed with success -- "So Yeshurun grew fat and kicked; you grew fat and gross and coarse" (Devarim 32:15) -- and being flushed with success, he indeed forgets: "You neglected the Rock that begot you, and forgot the God who brought you forth" (ibid.
+It is, first, the result of pride.
+A person is flushed with success—“So Yeshurun grew fat and kicked; you grew fat and gross and coarse” (Devarim 32:15)—and being flushed with success, he indeed forgets: “You neglected the Rock that begot you, and forgot the God who brought you forth” (ibid.
 18).
-This theme runs through parashat Vaetchanan and Ekev: You will have fancy homes, you will build a highly developed society, and then this kind of shikhecha is a clear and present danger.
+This theme runs through parashat Va’etchanan and Ekev: You will have fancy homes, you will build a highly developed society, with the result that this kind of shikhecha will become a clear and present danger.

 But the relation to pride exists also at a second level.
-If on the one hand, it is pride in one's accomplishments which brings one to forget God, on the other hand, it is forgetting God which enables a person to be proud.
+If, on the one hand, it is pride in one’s accomplishments that brings one to forget God, on the other hand, it is forgetting God which enables a person to be proud.
 In this sense, shikhecha is not the result of pride, but results in pride.
-Where there is shikhecha, there is a lack of perspective, skewed priorities, and narrowness of vision.
-These very often enable a person to distort the reality of his own existence and the range and scope of his own accomplishments.
+Where there is shikhecha, there are skewed priorities, a lack of perspective and narrowness of vision.
+These very often enable a person to distort the reality of his existence and the range and scope of his accomplishments.

 Generally speaking, a vision of greatness, to one who can appreciate it intelligently and sensitively, is humbling.
 For one thing, it helps a person establish priorities, to see what ultimately is indeed significant and important.
 Milton, in a celebrated line in “Lycidas,” spoke of fame as “That last infirmity of noble mind.”
 In one of Keats’ sonnets (“When I Have Fears That I May Cease to Be”), he writes,

 As long as a person resides in a very narrow world, he imagines that he is successful, that he is eminent.
 He towers over contemporaries; he surpasses his peers.
 Indeed, he finds the thirst for fame gratifying, and he imagines that he has attained it.
-But, given a vision of greatness, one not only reestablishes priorities -- just how important that fame is within a wide world -- but one also attains a clearer perception of what his real stature is.
-So long as a person remains within a fairly narrow context, he imagines that he is a lamdan, a scholar -- he might have a big shiur and people come to listen -- but when confronted by the Shakh (a commentator on the Shulchan Arukh), one begins to get a much clearer appraisal of what genuine greatness is and therefore a more accurate appraisal of what his own stature is.
+But, given a vision of greatness, one not only reestablishes priorities— just how important that fame is within a wide world—but one also attains a clearer perception of his real stature.
+So long as a person remains within a fairly narrow context, he imagines that he is a lamdan, a scholar—he might have a big shiur and people come to listen—but when confronted by the Shakh (Rabbi Shabtai Hakohen Rappaport, a seventeenth-century commentator on the Shulchan Arukh), one begins to get a much clearer appraisal of what genuine greatness is and therefore a more accurate appraisal of his own stature.

 The vision of greatness is humbling.
-But of course what is most humbling is the vision of the ultimate, unique, singular greatness -- a vision of God.
-The Rambam, in a celebrated passage (Hilkhot Yesodei Ha-Torah 2:1), speaks of the mitzvot of loving and fearing God:
+But, of course, what is most humbling is the vision of the ultimate, singular greatness—a vision of God.
+The Rambam, in a celebrated passage, speaks of the mitzvot of loving and fearing God:

 The verse in Mishlei (16:18) says, “Pride goeth before a fall,” but as Augustine noted, pride is itself a fall.
 So the relationship of shikhecha and pride is dual.
 Pride leads to averting one’s gaze from God, but it is because a person has not fully apprehended or appreciated God that he is able to be proud.